openjs-foundation/cross-project-council/proposals/mylesborins-GOVERNANCE/README.md

 We need basic governance to operate

+## What is neccessary to get this proposal to stage 2

+For this proposal to move to stage 2 we will need consensus that the text in [GOVERNANCE.md](./GOVERNANCE.md) is an accurate description of the process we want to follow as a bootstrap team.
+We need there to be no objections to the text landing as it exists in the proposal.

-## What is neccessary to accept this proposal
+## What is neccessary to get this proposal to stage 3

-For this proposal to be accepted we need to reach consesnsus on landing [GOVERNANCE.md][] in the root directory of this repo.
+As this proposal does not need to be approved by either board and doesn't have any budgetary or legal requriements I believe that we can move immediately from Stage 2 to Stage 3 at the same time.

 [GOVERNANCE.md]: ./GOVERNANCE.md